awav/gambit/README.md

 Resulting vector $c$ has dimensionality N-by-1.
 The result in the parenthesis equals to N-by-D matrix, and the cost of that operation is $\mathcal{O}(NMD)$.
 Following vector multiplication costs another $\mathcal{O}(ND)$ and gives N-by-1 $c$ vector.

 This order of execution is neither memory nor CPU/GPU clock efficient.
-A better choice would be to traverse the graph a bit differently:
+A better choice would be to traverse the computational graph a bit differently:

 $$
 c =  A \times (B \times v)